vulcancreative/chinwag-go/README.md

 seuss: {
 	Name(): "",
 	Length(): 0,
+	// the following fields are implicit
 	_: []
+	// contains filtered or unexported fields
 }

 latin: {
 	Name(): "",
 	Length(): 0,
+	// the following fields are implicit
 	_: []
+	// contains filtered or unexported fields
 }

 blank: {
 	Name(): "",
 	Length(): 0,
+	// the following fields are implicit
 	_: []
+	// contains filtered or unexported fields
 }
 ```